 On Thursday, May 31, 2012, we set out to visit The Photographers’ Gallery, a five-story building dedicated to photography with a very nice bookstore in the basement.
 The main attraction was Edward Burtynsky: Oil, an exhibit by the Canadian photographer.
 It focused on the extraction, transport, and use of oil with a great collection of meticulously structured photographs.
 I was going to purchase the exhibit book but it was too heavy to put in the suitcase, so I have already ordered a copy from Amazon.
 I have one of his books and have seen his work on the Web as well.
 But this collection, especially when presented as very high-quality large prints, was particularly impressive.
 Exhibited on two floors all the prints were large format pigment prints and were printed just beautifully.
 Kudos to the photographer and to The Photographers’ Gallery.
 Although there are a few samples below, I highly recommend a visit to their Web site for more information.

 On one floor there was a very interesting installation consisting of a single photograph taken in 1911.
 It is described as “An Afternoon Unregistered on the Richter Scale (2011) is a silent looped video projection that transforms an archival photograph taken in Calcutta in 1911 through a series of subtle alterations.”
 (Slow moving video, be patient.)
 The photograph was rear-projected on to a large screen and the animation was very subtle, mainly the ceiling fan slowly rotating.
-Unfortunately the Web site does not show the animation.
+Unfortunately, the Web site does not show the animation.

 We had lunch at the cafeteria on the first floor of The Photographers’ Gallery, then slowly walked on Regent Street towards Jaeger where Binnaz wanted to get something for Jan.
 We walked by some big-name stores like Liberty of London.
 Finding what we wanted we returned to the Phoenix House and rested for the evening with the Bussell’s, David and Audrey.